 SPNEGO-based Kerberos and NTLM HTTP Authentication in Windows as specified in [RFC4559].
+For more information on SPNEGO see [MS-SPNG] and [MS-NEGOEX].

-2.2 Protocol Summary
+2.2 (Updated Section) Protocol Summary

 The following table provides a comprehensive list of the member protocols for Content Caching and Retrieval.